sensedeep/dynamodb-onetable/README.md

 The `find` method will automatically invoke DynamoDB query to fetch additional items and aggregate the result up to the limit specified by `params.limit`.
 If the limit is exceeded, the last key fetched is set in the 'result.start' property.
 You can provide this as `params.start` to a subsequent API call to resume the query.

 If the limit is exceeded, an `result.next` property is set to a callback function so you can easily invoke the API to retrieve the next page of results.
+Thanks to Jeremy Daly for this idea.
 For example:

 ```javascript
 let items = await db.querytems({...}, {limit: 10})